Meeran-Tofiq/Meeran-Tofiq/README.md

 ExpressJS, Spring Boot

 ### 🔧 Tools
-Vite, Prisma, Tailwind, and Jest
+JS: Vite, Prisma, Tailwind, and Jest

+Java: Spring, Spring Boot, JUnit, JDBC, JPA, Hadoop, and ZeroMQ

-# Contact me
+## Contact me
-You can contact me through this email meran.saman2310@gmail.com
+You can contact me through this email [meran.saman2310@gmail.com](mailto:meran.saman2310@gmail.com)
 <!--
 **Meeran-Tofiq/Meeran-Tofiq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.